FIT2082/27370763_RESEARCH_NOTEBOOK/week_11.md

 We in fact get a 67% accuracy when using the ARIMA detection algorithm using "house0002.mat" as our database.
 There are some cases that the ARIMA model was working better than the statistical model:

 ![edgedetect](/images/arima-statcompare.png)
+In this dataset (house00502.mat), we can see that ARIMA gave more details on the edges while statistical methods only roughly plotted a straight line in some pixels that were curvy.
+This may be caused by the median filtering when we are clearing noise and this makes our statistical method ignore some of the filtered data out.

+Also, we are collecting some useful images to put on our poster.

+Next week we will finish the poster and presentation will be on Friday.